MicrosoftDocs/azure-docs/articles/sql-database/sql-database-tutorial-clustering-model-build.md

 In [part one](sql-database-tutorial-clustering-model-prepare-data.md), you learned how to prepare the data from an Azure SQL database to perform clustering in R.

-In [part three](sql-database-tutorial-clustering-model-deploy.md), you'll learn how to store the model in a database, and then create a stored procedure that can make predictions based on new data.
+In [part three](sql-database-tutorial-clustering-model-deploy.md), you'll learn how to store the model in a database, and then create a stored procedure that can perform clustering based on new data.

 [!INCLUDE[ml-preview-note](../../includes/sql-database-ml-preview-note.md)]